Aug 31, 2019 | People is the answer

 * * *

 But this is not all.
-Other people also allow you for self discovery.
-When I was in academia, I always felt misunderstood in a way, regardless whether I was a high school student, an undergrad or a graduate student.
+Other people also allow you to self-discovery.
+When I was in academia, I always felt misunderstood in a way, regardless of whether I was a high school student, an undergrad or a graduate student.
 Don’t mean me wrong; I was accepted as a person, and I was not bullied by peers in any way.
-I just had a label of a weirdo, or a person who think really differently.
-Some people really enjoyed me this way, but it did not change the fact that I had this itchy label of ‘something different’.
-It is only recently when I found myself among entrepreneurs when I felt understood as a person - for the first time in my whole life.
+I just had a label of a weirdo or a person who thinks differently.
+Some people enjoyed me this way, but it did not change the fact that I had this itchy label of ‘something different’.
+It is only recently when I found myself among entrepreneurs when I felt understood as a person – for the first time in my whole life.
 This made me think a lot about what profession I actually should pick in the long run.
 Other people’s enthusiasm is like a litmus paper or as a mirror; sometimes they see something in you which you do not notice yourself, and happen to appreciate it.